Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 But one humble switch doesn’t qualify as a homelab, no, there must be more, and it just so happens that there is.

-This is actually part of a larger family of open source networking ASICs that I have dubbed the **"Coffee Shop"** family.
+This is actually part of a larger family of open source networking hardware IP that I have dubbed the **"Coffee Shop"** family.

 It includes:
 - [`coffeepot` first generation switch.](https://github.com/Essenceia/ethernet_switch_asic)